FQFT and cohomology

 and , in the obvious sense of homotopy classes relative to the boundary.

-The detailed structure of -cobordisms and the resulting category is given in the Appendix to the paper by Rodriques, (see references), at least in the important case of differentiable -manifolds.
-This category is a monoidal category with strict duals.
+The detailed structure of -cobordisms and the resulting category is given in (Rodrigues 03, appendix), at least in the important case of smooth -manifolds.
+This category is a monoidal category with strict dual objects.

 A -dimensional homotopy quantum field theory, , with background assigns